Best practices for accepting card payments

 Always insert or tap EMV cards

 EMV (chip) cards are more secure than traditional magstripe cards.
-If the card is physically present for a transaction, always insert the chip or tap the card with Square contactless chip card reader.
-If it is not a chip card, swipe it through the reader.
+If the card is physically present for a transaction, always tap the card or insert the chip with your Square Reader.
+If it is not a chip card, swipe it through the magstripe reader.

 When possible, ask your customer for a government-issued ID to confirm that they are the legitimate owner of the card being used.